Borderline women, and men who love them.

 the more she (and they) may vilify you for "neglecting"

 them.
-Under these conditions, you could feel damned if you see them,
+Under these conditions, you could feel damned if you visit them,

 and damned if you don't!
 If you're a man who's felt hopelessly trapped

-in the frustration and pain this kind of situation invokes, your rage
+in the frustration and pain this manipulation of your kids invokes,

 material is not intended to suggest that Borderlines or those with